markh-de/KiVar/README.md

 1. Start the _Plugin and Content Manager_ from the KiCad main window.
 2. Find _KiVar_ in the **Plugins** section.
 3. Mark it for installation and apply the pending changes.
-4. The _Kivar_ plugin icon should now appear in the PCB Editor (pcbnew) toolbar.
+4. The _KiVar_ plugin icon should now appear in the PCB Editor (pcbnew) toolbar.

 #### Using Manual Archive Extraction